aniksarakash/yellowbox/README.md

 # yellowbox
-yellowbox is a Deluge-operated seedbox served from under my desk on an old Raspberry Pi 1 Model B. It runs remotely with the help of the built-in php web server.
-(TODO: migrate from the built-in web server to apache2)
+yellowbox is a Deluge-operated seedbox served from under my desk on an old Raspberry Pi 1 Model B. It runs remotely with the help of a lighttpd web server and php-fpm.

 ## Motivation